 Purpose, method, findings, discussion and conclusion.

 After initial review by the Editor, a decision is made whether to send the manuscript for external peer review.
 The Editor will select at least two referees and make a recommendation regarding publication based on their feedback.
-European Stroke Journal adheres to a single-blind peer review process in which the reviewer’s name is routinely withheld from the author unless the reviewer requests a preference for his/her identity to be revealed.
+European Stroke Journal adheres to a single-anonymize peer review process in which the reviewer’s name is routinely withheld from the author unless the reviewer requests a preference for his/her identity to be revealed.
 The journal aims to have all manuscripts reviewed as rapidly as possible.

 The Editor-in-Chief makes the final decision on all manuscripts.
 The Vice Editor or a Guest Editor may serve as handling editor for manuscripts for which the Editor-in-Chief has a conflict of interests.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the Journal.
 In these cases, the peer review process will be managed by alternative members of the Board or a Guest Editor and the submitting Editor/Board member will have no involvement in selection of reviewers or the decision-making process.
 Likewise, where a manuscript is submitted by an author who has a close association with an editor (recent collaborator, same institution or personal relationship), an alternate or guest editor will be assigned to manage the process.

 As part of the submission process you will be asked to provide the names of peers who should not be called upon to review your manuscript.